Engagement: Consultation and Accommodation - Guidelines for Federal Officials to Fulfill the Duty to Consult

 Phase 1

-The Consultation and Accommodation Unit will be hosting engagement sessions, from February 2024 until September 2024, to capture Indigenous perspectives of experiences in consultation and accommodation processes.
-The learning from the first phase of engagement in 2024 will inform the drafting of new consultation and accommodation guidelines content that will be done in collaboration with Indigenous partners.
-A virtual session will take place in fall 2024 for people who did not have the opportunity to attend in-person sessions.
-If you would like to participate, please contact indigenous.consultations.autochtones@rcaanc-cirnac.gc.ca.
+The Consultation and Accommodation Unit hosted regional engagement sessions, from February 2024 until September 2024, to capture Indigenous perspectives of experiences in consultation and accommodation processes.
+The learning from the first phase of engagement in 2024 will inform the drafting of options for new consultation and accommodation guidelines content that will be done in collaboration with Indigenous partners.
+A virtual session was held in fall 2024 for people who did not have the opportunity to attend in-person sessions.

 What we learned to date